evgenyb/aks-workshops/04-gitops-in-aks-with-flux/labs/lab-03/readme.md

-# lab-03 - install Flux CLI to your PC and Flux onto your cluster
+# lab-03 - install Flux CLI to your PC and bootstrap Flux onto your cluster

 ## Estimated completion time - xx min

+Now, let's install flux CLI and bootstrap our cluster.

+## Goals

+* Install `flux cli` to your PC
+* Create new ``github` repository
+* Install `flux` onto your cluster

 ## Task #1 - install Flux CLI